Shooting, properly carried out, is a lawful activity.

 Be aware that they may be filming you, and may spit, swear and use any form of provocation in order to provoke a violent response.
 If this happens, they have won.

-When making notes, difficult as it may be in the heat of the moment, look for details which will identify a hooligan when the balaclava is replaced by a smart suit in court.
+When making notes, difficult as it may be in the heat of the moment, look for details which will identify a demonstrator when the balaclava is replaced by a smart suit in court.
 Record details of the actions of individuals rather than groups, and make notes of the effects of those actions on those around you.
 Record a date and times where possible.
 This information will be invaluable in court.